HealthLinkBC File #43, July 2013

 People undergoing therapy such as chemotherapy or radiation, or who have a weakened immune system due to HIV or other disease may develop further complications.

 How is toxoplasmosis spread?

 All animals and birds can become infected with the toxoplasmosis parasite.
 The parasite enters the muscles of a bird or animal when it eats raw meat, or drinks the milk of an infected animal.
 Cats can also spread the parasite in their feces.
 The infection cannot be spread from person to person.

 Common ways for people to become infected with toxoplasmosis include:

-- Working in gardens or playing in sandboxes that contain cat feces
+- touching your hands to your mouth after working in gardens or playing in sandboxes that contain cat feces; or

 Pregnancy and toxoplasmosis

 If you are pregnant or thinking of becoming pregnant, be sure to follow the advice in this HealthLinkBC File on how to avoid infection.

 Your health care provider may test you for toxoplasma.
 A growing fetus can become infected with the toxoplasmosis parasite.
 This can happen if the mother is infected with the parasite while pregnant or before she becomes pregnant.

 The disease may be most severe when the fetus is infected during the 2nd to 6th month of a pregnancy.
 Infection in the fetus early in pregnancy can result in miscarriage, poor growth, early delivery or stillbirth.
 If a child is born with toxoplasmosis, they can experience eye problems, hydrocephalus (water on the brain), convulsions or mental disabilities.
 Treatment of an infected, pregnant woman may prevent or lessen the disease in her unborn child.
 Treatment of an infected infant also helps reduce the severity of the disease as the child grows.